Ishan2608/Ishan2608/README.md

 ## Writing & Teaching

-I write for people who want to actually understand AI — not just use it.
+I write to make technical concepts concrete — not hand-wavy.

-**[GeeksforGeeks](https://www.geeksforgeeks.org/)** — Deep-dives on ML algorithms, Python internals, and neural network mechanics.
+**[GeeksforGeeks](https://www.geeksforgeeks.org/)** — Project guides and concept deep-dives on Python, JavaScript, Node.js, and full-stack development.

-**[Medium](https://medium.com/@ishanrastogi26)** — Long-form pieces on how LLMs reason and fail, what RAG actually does, and how to think about agent architecture.
+**[Medium](https://medium.com/@ishanrastogi26)** — Long-form pieces breaking down things that most tutorials skip over.

 I've also taught Computer Science and English at an NGO — which forced me to explain things at the level of first principles rather than assuming shared vocabulary.
 That experience shapes how I write and build.